victorcondackdev/AX-Relogios/README.md

 In this project, I'm developing a landing page for smartwatch store.

-To achieve the final result, I used HTML, CSS, the WhatsApp API and tons and tons of coffee :D
+To achieve the final result, I used HTML, CSS, Bootstrap and tons and tons of coffee :D

 # Getting Started